techversat/ledi_documentation/rst/page03_operation.rst

 #.
 Type something on the terminal
 #.
 Hit "enter" on your virtual keyboard

-Hopefully, you will see the message you just typed scroll across LEDI.
+If everything went right, you will see the message you just typed scroll across LEDI.

 Power Switches